-The token bucket generic parameters and operations are presented in Table 6 and Table 7.
-Table 6.
-Token Bucket Generic Operations
+The token bucket generic parameters and operations are presented in Table 20.6 and Table 20.7.

+Table 20.6: Token Bucket Generic Operations

-Token Bucket Unit Description Parameter 1 bucket_rate Credits per second Rate of adding credits to the bucket.
+Token Bucket Parameter Unit Description 1 bucket_rate Credits per second Rate of adding credits to the bucket.
 2 bucket_size Credits Max number of credits that can be stored in the bucket.

-Table 7.
-Token Bucket Generic Parameters
+Table 20.7: Token Bucket Generic Parameters

 Token Description Bucket Operation 1 Initialization Bucket set to a predefined value, e.g. zero or half of the bucket size.
 2 Credit Credits are added to the bucket on top of existing ones, either update periodically or on demand, based on the bucket_rate.
 Credits cannot exceed the upper limit defined by the bucket_size, so any credits to be added to the bucket while the bucket is full are dropped.
-3 Credit As result of packet scheduling, the necessary number of credits is consumption removed from the bucket.
-The packet can only be sent if enough credits are in the bucket to send the full packet (packet bytes and framing overhead for the packet).
+3 Credit con- As result of packet scheduling, the necessary number of credits is sumption removed from the bucket.
+The packet can only be sent if enough credits - are in the bucket to send the full packet (packet bytes and framing overhead for the packet).

-To implement the token bucket generic operations described above, the current design uses the persistent data structure presented in, while the implementation of the token bucket operations is described in Table 9.
-Table 8.
-Token Bucket Persistent Data Structure
+To implement the token bucket generic operations described above, the current design uses the persistent data structure presented in Table 20.8, while the implementation of the token bucket operations is described in Table 20.9.

+Table 20.8: Token Bucket Persistent Data Structure

-Token bucket field Unit Description 1 tb_time BytesTime of the last credit update.
+Token Unit Description bucket field 1 tb_time BytesTime of the last credit update.
 Measured in bytes instead of seconds or CPU cycles for ease of credit consumption operation (as the current time is also maintained in bytes).
 See Section 26.2.4.5.1 "Internal Time Reference" for an explanation of why the time is maintained in byte units.
 2 tb_period BytesTime period that should elapse since the last credit update in order for the bucket to be awarded tb_credits_per_period worth or credits.
 3 tb_credits peBytesCoedit allowance per tb_period.
 4 tb_size BytesBucket size, i.e. upper limit for the tb_credits.
 5 tb_credits BytesNumber of credits currently in the bucket.